oguzhanakk/Lesson-Course/README.md

 # Sql_notebook_notes
-Notebook notes I took from sql courses.
+notebook notes I took from the path sql courses.
+The written language in the notes is Turkish.